ldenisey/venus-os-configuration/docs/RelayBoard-Service_installation.md

 ### Udev configuration

-When plugging a USB adapter, Venus OS only detects a USB adapter, it can not know what device is behind.
+When plugging a USB Serial adapter, Venus OS only detects a USB adapter, it can not know what device is behind.

 Here we will configure [udev](https://en.wikipedia.org/wiki/Udev) to identify the adapter and assign it to *dbus-relay-board* service.